 HSBC Rewards: 25,000 HSBC Rewards points = 8,000 Asia Miles

-With the 10% or 15% bonus in place, these ratios are therefore boosted to the following levels until January 31, 2021:
+With the 15% bonus in place, these ratios are therefore boosted to the following levels until January 31, 2023:

-Among the Canadian financial partners, I’d consider RBC Avion to be the “best” way to accumulate Cathay Pacific Asia Miles, followed by Amex MR (mainly because MR points can also be transferred to other programs at a better 1:1 ratio) and then HSBC Rewards.
+Among the Canadian financial partners, RBC Avion is usually considered to be the “best” way to accumulate Cathay Pacific Asia Miles, followed by Amex MR (mainly because MR points can also be transferred to other programs at a better 1:1 ratio) and then HSBC Rewards.

 If you have US credit cards issued by Citi or Capital One, then those points conversions would also be eligible for this 10% or 15% Asia Miles bonus.

-Meanwhile, as I understand it, the scope of this promotion only includes transfers from credit card partners and not hotel partners, so it doesn’t seem like Marriott Bonvoy conversions to Asia Miles would be eligible.
+Meanwhile, the scope of this promotion appears to only include transfers from credit card partners and not hotel partners, so it doesn’t seem like Marriott Bonvoy conversions to Asia Miles would be eligible.

 You’ll also want to make sure that the names and addresses on both the sending and receiving accounts match with each other, as there have been several data points on RBC Avion transfers, in particular, being delayed due to mismatches in the systems.

-The promotion page specifies that the bonus miles would be credited to your Asia Miles account within 8–10 weeks of the transfer.
-In practice, I expect it to take less time than that, but this likely means that you wouldn’t be able to make a booking with your bonus miles immediately after initiating the transfer.
+The promotion page specifies that the bonus miles will be credited to your Asia Miles account within 8–10 weeks of the transfer.
+In practice, it should take less time than that, but this likely means that you wouldn’t be able to make a booking with your bonus miles immediately after initiating the transfer.

 What Are the Best Sweet Spots?

 As a reminder, here is the Asia Miles award chart for standard one-way awards.
-Importantly, a one-way award may consist of at most two segments, and as of April 2020 there is no stopover permitted at the intermediate point.
-This limits your ability to customize the routing and restricting your journey to the major Oneworld hubs.
+Importantly, a one-way award may consist of at most two segments – this limits your ability to customize the routing and restricting your journey to the major Oneworld hubs.

 As a result, many of Asia Miles’s sweet spots are largely concentrated on flying in premium cabins with Oneworld airlines, some of which happen to be among the world’s best.